 Well-wishers Foundation Transforming Lives of Teen Mothers in Nairobi’s Mathare Slums

-“I am a product of Well-wishers.”
-These are the first words from Paul Andega, chairman of the Well-wishers Foundation, as we sit down for a candid talk in their office in Mathare.
+“I am a product of Well-wishers…”, utters Paul Andega, chairman of the Well-wishers Foundation, as we grab seats for an interview in their Mathare office.

 Well-wishers foundation leadership {Kevin Omare/ Africa Feature Network}

-Years later, the number of teenage mothers increased.
-The World Health Organisation in 2024 reported that every year, an estimated 21 million girls aged 15 to 19 in developing nations become victims of teenage pregnancy, as approximately 12 million of them give birth.
+The World Health Organisation report of 2024 indicated that every year, an estimated 21 million girls aged 15 to 19 in developing nations become victims of teenage pregnancy, as approximately 12 million of them give birth.

 In Kenya, informal settlements have recorded a high increase in the number of teenage pregnancies, with the United Nations Sexual and Reproductive Health Agency 2022 report estimating that 330,000 adolescent girls become pregnant each year, the majority of whom come from low-income settings.